 - Cook onions, cashews, almonds, magaz or melon seeds, ginger and garlic in 1.5 cups water for 8 to 10 minutes until the onions soften.

-- Strain the stock and set aside.
+- Strain some of the stock (water in which the onions, nuts etc were cooked) and set it aside.
 Let the onions cool at room temperature.

-- Make a fine paste of the cooked onions, ginger, garlic along with the dry fruits adding 2 to 4 tablespoons of the strained water.
+- Make a fine paste of the cooked onions, ginger, garlic along with the nuts and melon seeds, adding 2 to 4 tablespoons of the strained stock.

 - Whisk fresh curd (yogurt) till smooth and set aside.